agb721/Playground/README.md

-# MIT Reality Hack Project - Extra Mile
+# Extra Mile - a MIT Reality Hack Project

 ## Team
 Team Name: Extra Mile
 Members: Michael Chen, Andreas Greiler-Basaldua, Tim Miller, Paris Nikitidis

 ## Problem we're solving
-X% of people give up on their workout plans within Y time, primarily due to a lack of sustained enjoyment during physical exercise (check/find source)
+- X% of people give up on their workout plans within Y time, primarily due to a lack of sustained enjoyment during physical exercise (check/find source)
-It can be difficult to identify the right balance between challenge and enjoyment, especially for less experienced runners and runners with special conditions (disabilities, injuries etc.)
+- It can be difficult to identify the right balance between challenge and enjoyment, especially for less experienced runners and runners with special conditions (disabilities, injuries etc.)
-…
+- …

 *Extra Mile* leverages Arctop's neural interface technology and AR immersion to make running more fun and effective across 3 levers:
 - **Gamification:** …